lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Rule entry: A column in the rule that describes a parameter of the header field.

 * Rule ID: An identifier for a rule, SCHC C/D in both sides share the same Rule ID for a specific packet.
-A set of Rule IDs are used to support SCHC Fragmentation functionality.
+A set of Rule IDs are used to support SCHC F/R functionality.

 * SCHC ACK: A SCHC acknowledgement for fragmentation, this format used to report the success or unsuccess reception of a set of SCHC Fragments.
 See {{Frag}} for more details.